vramana/blog/content/posts/common-voice.md

 I was able to read, grep and navigate through several core npm packages that underpin the Node.js ecosystem.
 It was instrumental in solving my problems.
 I am a little better programmer than I am yesterday.

+I really, really need to spend a weekend learning about Docker in depth.

 As I was solving the problems, I kept writing a [small guide](https://hackmd.io/@vramana/rksgTjsqp) to my future self and whosoever works on this project after me.
 There should be clear path for who comes after me.